-The Hudson-Webber Foundation reviews grant proposals during three periods each year – Spring, Summer and Fall/Winter.
+The Hudson-Webber Foundation reviews grant proposals during three periods each year – spring, summer and fall/winter.
+Please note that the Foundation’s review process can take three to four months between proposal submission and grant award.